 Why do you need an emergency fund?

-Do you really need to ask?
+It may seem like a silly question, but some really do want to understand why they need an emergency fund.
 Here are some real-life emergencies that have happened recently to people I know:

 - A client’s two children were in a horrible accident Monday night.
 One died and the other is in intensive care.